rc-bandit4461/angular-springboot-cinema-frontend/README.md

 # CinemaFrontEnd
 ## About

 This is a cinema management project that I made using Angular and Springboot.
 It covers managements of cinemas, cities, tickets, movies, and rooms.It also has stateless Authentication (user authetication).
-This repository is for the frontend part using Angular.
+This repository is for the frontend part using Angular. the backend is developed using Spring Framework and is available [here](https://github.com/rc-bandit4461/angular-spring-cinema-backend).

 ## Pictures